garrandall/popular-music-data/tracks/aw-shucks-hush-your-mouth-jimmy-reed.md

-When ya say, the sweet things, they ring all in my head Yeah, when ya say, the sweet thing, they ring all in my head You've got me on the run, an' honey I can't leave you
+When ya say, the sweet things, they ring all in my head Yeah, when ya say, the sweet thing, they ring all in my head You've got me on the run, and honey I can't leave you

 Hush hush, shut your mouth, baby you knockin' me out Oh, hush hush, shut your mouth, baby you knockin' me out